-Choosing the best dog for your family was produced in partnership with Legal & General Choosing the best dog to join our family was one of the hardest decisions we ever made.
+Choosing the best dog to join our family was one of the hardest decisions we ever made.
 I am not going to lie, it filled me with dread.
 I was worried that we would make the wrong decision and I would be left to pick up the pieces and that it would really change the family dynamic.
 Having a pet is a big responsibility and It really scared me, but I also knew that as a family we would all benefit from having a dog.

 However, I really encourage chatting and communication.
 When the boys were younger we had a news style roundup from each of us, where we “reported” our news and events from the day, which included what was had for dinner, what we have done, places we have been and also anything we needed to remember.
 MadDad and I did this as well as the boys.
 I would ask open ended questions about their day and encourage them to remember as much about it as they could.
 Food can always be warmed up.